sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-11-25-performance-testing-types.md

 - Application Performance
 - Infrastructure Performance

-# A. Application Performance :
+# A : Application Performance :
 By the name Application Performance, it is easily understandable what I am referring.
 Its the core performance of the application.
 Mainly measuring
 - How the functionality works, what are timings
-- How much resource(CPU/RAM/Disk Space) they consume
+- How much resource(CPU/RAM/DiskSpace/NetSpeed) they consume
 - What are the bottlenecks & Complexity?
 - Is there any Resource/Process Dependency delays?(like, 3rd party service, component, critical resources)